averagehuman/argskwargs.io/src/articles/2016/django-angular2-part-one.rst

 :category: Python
 :author: averagehuman
 :tags: django, javascript, angular
+:summary: Integrating angular2 typescript compilation and browserification with Django static files handling (Part One).

 .. container:: callout primary

     Integrating angular2 typescript compilation and browserification with Django static files handling.

-A two part post describing an end to end asset production flow for a django/angular2 application.
-The first part sets out the django side of managing and serving static browser assets, and the second part will describe the nodejs tooling required to produce those assets.
-Note that this first part outlines a generic approach to handling static files with Django, there's nothing particular to angular or typescript at this point.
+    1. Managing and serving static browser assets with Django
+    2. `Typescript processing with gulp and yarn`_

+Outline of a generic approach to handling static files with Django.
 Tested with python3.

 Requirements
 ------------